jones58/brutalist-map/README.md

 - Test on personal phone chrome and firefox.
   - Maybe do live edit with vscode.
   - work out why it looks much better on chrome than Firefox - extensions maybe.
-- On mobile, more flexibility with where can touch on screen ie. not exact point- look at mapbox docs maybe.
 - Accessibility - go through docs and see if there are any accessibility issues, use lighthouse too.
 - Eliminate edge cases, old browsers etc.
 - Check got all places from paper brutalist map.
 Add Alton Estate.